core-coin/developer-portal/docs/bug-bounty.md

 ## Introduction

 We in Core Blockchain wants to engage with responsible security researchers around the globe to further secure the Blockchain environment.
-We developed a program to make it easier to report vulnerabilities to Core team and to recognize you for your efforts to make the Blockchain a secure and reliable technology.
+We developed a program to make it easier to report vulnerabilities to Core team and to recognise you for your efforts to make the Blockchain a secure and reliable technology.

 ## Responsible Disclosure